BeeC00des/Nobox-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - Starter for full stack application

 This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+It contains the starting code for the dashboard application with nobox-core for data management.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information about nobox, see the [Nobox Docs](https://www.docs.nobox.cloud/) on the Next.js Website.